sekkigit/Home-Lab/README.md

    - Configure and run UFW (firewall)
    - Display basic info about server software

-You need to run this command when installation is finished.
+Need to run this as a new user when installation is finished.

-# sudo docker-compose -f /home/"user name"/docker/docker-compose.yml up -d
+# docker-compose -f /home/$USER/docker/docker-compose.yml up -d --force-recreate

-(This command will run Nginx: 1.15.12-alpine, WordPress: php7.4-fpm-alpine, and Msql: 8.0 in Docker) Edit /home/$USER/.env fore safety.
+(This command will run Nginx: 1.15.12-alpine, WordPress: php7.4-fpm-alpine, and Msql: 8.0 in Docker)